 If a payment is one in a series of payments for less than 10 years, your choice whether to make a direct rollover will apply to all later payments in the series (unless you make a different choice for later payments).

 You may have special rollover rights if you recently served in the U.S. Armed Forces.
-For more information on special rollover rights related to the U.S. Armed Forces, see IRS Publication 3, Armed Forces' Tax Guide.
+For more information, see IRS Publication 3, Armed Forces' Tax Guide.